MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-organization.md

 ## Internal Organization Hierarchy

-Provides one-way synchronization of internal organization hierarchy information from Finance and Operations to Customer Engagement.
+This template provides one-way synchronization of the Organization Hierarchy Published entity from Finance and Operations to Customer Engagement.

 <!-- ![architecture image](media/dual-write-organization.png) -->